 The financial statements have been prepared on a going concern basis using the historical-cost convention.
-However, each Portfolio is an investment entity and primarily all financial assets and financial liabilities are measured at fair value of investments and derivatives are consistent with those used in measuring the net asset value for transactions with unitholders.
+However, each Portfolio is an investment entity and primarily all financial assets and financial liabilities are measured at fair value in accordance with IFRS.
+Accordingly, the Portfolios' accounting policies for measuring the fair value of investments and derivatives are consistent with those used in measuring the net asset value for transactions with unitholders.
 In applying IFRS, these financial statements include estimates and assumptions made by management that affect the reported amounts of assets, liabilities, income, and expenses during the reporting periods.
 However, existing circumstances and assumptions may change due to market changes or circumstances arising beyond the control of the Portfolios.
 Such changes are reflected in the assumptions when they occur.